-Prior to its acquisition by Deutsche Bank in 2010, Sal.
+Sal.
 Oppenheim jr. & Cie.
 AG & Co.
-KGaA ("Sal.
-Oppenheim") was involved in the marketing and financing of participations in closed end real estate funds.
-These funds were structured as partnerships under German law.
-Usually, Josef Esch Fonds-Projekt GmbH carried out the planning and project development in connection with the funds' investments.
+KGaA (Sal.
+Oppenheim) was prior to its acquisition by Deutsche Bank in 2010 involved in the marketing and financing of participations in closed end real estate funds.
+These funds were structured as Civil Law Partnerships under German law.
+Usually, Josef Esch Fonds-Projekt GmbH performed the planning and project development.
 Sal.
-Oppenheim held an indirect interest in this company via a joint venture.
-In relation to this business, a number of civil claims have been filed against Sal.
+Oppenheim held an indirect interest in this company via a joint-venture.
+In relation to this business a number of civil claims have been filed against Sal.
 Oppenheim.
-Some, but not all, of these claims are also directed against former managing partners of Sal.
+Some but not all of these claims are also directed against former managing partners of Sal.
 Oppenheim and other individuals.
-The investors are seeking to unwind their fund participation and to be indemnified against potential losses incurred in connection with the investment.
-The claims are based in part, on an alleged failure of Sal.
-Oppenheim to adequately disclose related risks and other material aspects important for the investors' investment decision.
 The claims brought against Sal.
-Oppenheim relate to investments in an amount of originally approximately € 1.1 billion.
-After certain claims have either been dismissed or settled, claims relating to investments in an amount of originally approximately € 6 million are still pending.
+Oppenheim relate to investments of originally approximately € 1.1 billion.
+After certain claims have either been dismissed or settled, claims relating to investments of originally approximately € 140 million are still pending.
+Currently, the aggregate amounts claimed in the pending proceedings are approximately € 190 million.
+The investors are seeking to unwind their fund participation and to be indemnified against potential losses and debt related to the investment.
+The claims are based in part on an alleged failure of Sal.
+Oppenheim to provide adequate information on related risks and other material aspects important for the investors' investment decision.
 Based on the facts of the individual cases, some courts have decided in favor and some against Sal.
 Oppenheim.
-In some cases, appeals are pending.
-Currently, the aggregate amount claimed in the pending proceedings is approximately € 10 million.
+Appeals are pending.
+The Group has recorded provisions and contingent liabilities with respect to these cases but has not disclosed the amounts thereof because it has concluded that such disclosure can be expected to prejudice seriously their outcome.